refraction-ray/iastu-hpc2-manual/administrators/toolchains/slurm.md

 See [this blog](https://yunmingzhang.wordpress.com/2015/06/29/how-to-use-srun-to-get-an-interactive-node/) for details.
 For short, `srun -N 1 -n 1 -w node1 --pty bash -i`.
 A slurm way of ssh.
 Or `salloc -n2 -N1 -t 1:00:00` to allocate a node with give time and resource (2CPU cores).
 Then ssh to it (-X is support in this case).

+`x11` forward option for srun: [doc](https://portal.supercomputing.wales/index.php/index/slurm/interactive-use-job-arrays/x11-gui-forwarding/)

 ?
 Still have no clear idea on `-n` and the real number of cpu cores the job can use.

 ## Management and Accounting

 Use `Weight` option in NodeName line in `slurm.conf` to change the priority of assinged nodes, see [this post](https://stackoverflow.com/questions/28035631/how-do-i-set-the-order-of-nodes-for-a-slurm-job).
+Also, the cpu cores, sockets must by given in slurm.conf, slurm has no ability to auto detect.

 Details and roles on `sacctmgr` family commands: [ref](https://wiki.fysik.dtu.dk/niflheim/Slurm_accounting) (better than the official doc)